Supersymmetric quantum mechanics and the Riemann hypothesis

 Equations~(\ref{eq:9}) and (\ref{eq:13}) show that $\psi_{n}$ and $\tilde{\psi}_{n}$ are the supersymmetric partner states with the same energy $E_{n}>0$, as long as $A\psi_{n}$ does not vanish.
 However, the ground state $\psi_{0}$ of the supersymmetric system is unique and satisfies

-In this Letter, we present a model of a supersymmetric quantum system, in which the energy eigenvalues are given in terms of the Riemann zeta function, which we now review.
-We will show that the trivial and nontrivial zeros of the Riemann zeta function correspond to the vanishing ground state energy of the system.
+Starting in Sec.~\ref{sec:model}, we present a model of a supersymmetric quantum system, in which the energy eigenvalues are given in terms of the Riemann zeta function, which we review in Sec.~\ref{sec:2}.
+We show that the trivial and nontrivial zeros of the Riemann zeta function correspond to the vanishing ground state energy of the system.